 Massive changes in the book publishing world have raised the bar for getting book deals with major publishing houses; at the same time, market forces (like online distribution through Amazon.com and other online book retailers, and the democratization of marketing via social media) have increased the credibility and audience potential of self-published books, making DIY an option for more authors.

-With so many variables, in addition to advising clients on how to structure their writing project, if you can also help them weigh the pros and cons of their various publishing options, you will be in even higher demand.
-(Of course, you can get lots of information on the traditional publishing industry and on the self-publishing arena from this site…)
+With so many variables, in addition to advising clients on how to structure their writing project, if you can also help them weigh the pros and cons of their various publishing options, including the self-publishing arena, you will be in even higher demand.

 You may get a genuine thrill from writing and structuring a book, but you need to act like an entrepreneur, not a hobbyist.
 Invest in marketing tools, spend time networking, build an online presence, and present yourself as the business owner you are.

 Strong Project Management Skills Can Help You Stand Out

 Meeting deadlines, organizing reams of notes and research so you can find it immediately, and juggling multiple projects will help you exceed client expectations and earn more money.